 Divorce mediation is an alternative process to divorce litigation and is an important option to consider when a couple decides to divorce.
 Mediation is not for everyone.
 It is important to understand, many divorcing couples are not “good fits” for the mediation process.
-But, Mediation can save time, money and alleviate some of the emotional and physical tolls of the divorce for you, your spouse, and your children.
+But, Mediation can save time, and money and alleviate some of the emotional and physical tolls of the divorce for you, your spouse, and your children.

 Your divorce mediation will likely proceed through 5 stages.
 Each stage is designed to move you closer to a successful agreement between you and your spouse, on custody, child support, equitable distribution, spousal support, and counsel/professional fees.